Mario Pani: The Architect Who Redefined Urban Landscapes in Mexico

 Pani received numerous awards and honors throughout his career, including the National Prize for the Arts in Mexico in 1983, and was also a member of the National College of Architects and the National College of Urbanists in Mexico.

-Pani’s work on urban development projects, such as Ciudad Satélite and Nonoalco-Tlatelolco, helped to shape the urban landscape of Mexico City during the mid-20th century and provided affordable, high-quality housing for Mexico’s growing middle class.
+Pani’s work on urban development projects, such as Ciudad Satรฉlite and Nonoalco-Tlatelolco, helped to shape the urban landscape of Mexico City during the mid-20th century and provided affordable, high-quality housing for Mexico’s growing middle class.
 His designs for these projects were innovative and incorporated modernist principles of architecture, while also utilizing local materials and techniques.

 In addition to his work on urban development projects, Pani designed a number of iconic buildings throughout Mexico City, including the National Conservatory of Music and the Torre Insignia.
 His approach to architecture and urban planning, which combined modernist principles with local materials and techniques, has had a lasting impact on the field of architecture in Mexico and beyond.

 Pani’s legacy as an architect and urban planner in Mexico is celebrated through various exhibitions, publications, and conferences.
 The Mario Pani Chair in Architecture and Urbanism was established at the National Autonomous University of Mexico in his honor, and the Mario Pani Award is presented annually to young architects and urban planners who demonstrate excellence and innovation in their work.
+On 29 March 2018, Google celebrated Mario Paniโs 107th Birthday with a doodle.